JannikTimMeyer/hello-world/README.md

 Hello fellow computer enthusiasts!

-This is Jannik, your regual basic different nerd that would like  to get more involved into coding.
+This is Jannik, your regual basic different nerd that would like  to get more involved with coding.
 I made some simple games with C# in the past.